yhagio/tutorialedge.net/content/python/concurrency/asyncio-event-loops-tutorial.md

 > This tutorial was built on top of Python 3.6.

+In this tutorial we are going to be covering Asyncio's event loop.
+Some of the material for this tutorial was taken from my book: [Learning Concurrency in Python](https://www.packtpub.com/application-development/learning-concurrency-python).

 ## The Event Loop

 The main component of any asyncio based Python program has to be the underlying event loop.
 Within this event loop we can (from the official documentation):